 What does CTRL + SHIFT + L do in Excel?

-It applies or removes filters (dropdown arrows) on your table headers, allowing quick access to sorting and filtering options.
+It applies or removes filters to your table headers.
+It allows you to quickly access sorting and filtering options.

 Do I need to select the whole table before using the shortcut?

-No, just place your cursor anywhere inside your data range, and Excel will automatically detect and apply filters to the full set.
+No, just place your cursor anywhere inside your data range.
+Excel will automatically detect and apply filters to the entire dataset.

 What if I accidentally remove the filters?